First Cloth Woven at Cliffside Mill

-This is a piece of the first gingham cloth woven at the Cliffside Mill about 1901.
-(A closer view above.)
-Donated by Mabel Anne Bridges Cargill on the eve of her 85th birthday in her hometown, Cliffside, on October 10, 1993.
+This is a swatch off the first roll of gingham cloth woven at the Cliffside Mill about 1901.
+It was donated by Mabel Anne Bridges Cargill on the eve of her 85th birthday in her hometown, Cliffside, on October 10, 1993.

 Mrs. Cargill’s father was Boyce Bridges, Sr., one of the early employees in the weaving department, who very well may have witnessed this piece of cloth being made.
 The company stopped making gingham in the late 1920s as cheaper store-bought clothes (made of more popular fabrics) became available.
 The mill’s advertising usually mentioned “staple” and “fancy” grades of gingham.
 The fancy grade had a closer weave and finer threads.